7 Ways to Die: All About Clothing

 Looting is another option for acquiring protective gear.
 All items that can be crafted can also be found inside chests, nightstands, lockers, zombies, and other containers.
 Some gear that can be found cannot be crafted.
 This includes:

 The Mining Helmet is currently the only protective gear that has a special ability.
 It is equipped with a light, which allows the player to see in dark areas without the need to occupy their hands with a flashlight or torch.
 This is ideal for mining and looting at night.

 Protective gear can often be repaired using a material that has similar qualities to the material used to craft the item.
-Currently, clothing made of cloth or leather can be repaired, an option not available for clothing that is made of Iron or some clothing that can be looted by not crafted.
-The Mining Helmet does not receive damage, and will never need to be repaired.
+Currently, clothing made of cloth or leather can be repaired, an option not available for clothing that is made of Iron or some clothing that can be looted but not crafted.
+The Mining Helmet does not receive damage and will never need to be repaired.